BC First Nations Gaming Revenue Sharing Limited Partnership

 - capacity-building, fiscal management and governance.

-Direct distributions to individuals is not permitted.
+Direct distribution to individuals is not permitted.

 What is the status of reporting and accountability under the agreement?

-All gaming revenue recipients, such as municipal government and non-profit organizations, have reporting requirements for the use of funds from gaming revenue.
+All gaming-revenue recipients, such as municipal government and non-profit organizations, have reporting requirements for the use of funds from gaming revenue.